onthebusiness/harelang.org/content/style.md

 ## B. Source file organization

+A Hare module is made up of one or more files in a directory.

 1. Hare source files SHOULD be named in `lower_underscore_case`, with the `.ha` file extension.
 Their mimetype is `text/x-hare`.
+2. Hare source files may be named with only a tag (e.g. `+linux.ha`) if appropriate, but MUST not be named `.ha`.
-2. Each Hare source file MUST list its imports, followed by its declarations, with one empty line between them.
+3. Each Hare source file MUST list its imports, followed by its declarations, with one empty line between them.
+This empty line MUST not be included if there are no imports.
-3. Use statements MUST be sorted alphabetically.
+4. Use statements MUST be sorted alphabetically.
-4. Declarations which require a single line MAY follow one after the other; but declarations which require multiple lines MUST be separated by a single empty line.
+5. Declarations which require a single line MAY follow one after the other; but declarations which require multiple lines MUST be separated by a single empty line.